1. Orphan Drug Designation requirements

 Market Exclusivity

-- US: 7 years of exclusivity after approval.
+- USA: 7 years of exclusivity after approval.

 Fee Waivers & Reduced Costs